mohamadkhalaj/tradingView-API/README.md

 # tradingView-API
-tradingview socket api for real time prices.
+tradingview socket api for fetching real time prices.

 ## How to run